Daughters of the Moon: Cassandra

-A Follower, she was once madly in love with Stanton.
+In the series, Cassandra was a Follower, she was once madly in love with Stanton.
 She is described as having long maroon hair and icy blue eyes, and has the letters S-T-A carved into her chest with a razor blade.
 In the third book, she is given an opportunity to destroy the Daughters and gets into the Inner Circle for a little while.
 Unfortunately for her, she fails the Atrox and becomes an Outcast.
 She is seen on and off throughout the books, causing trouble and such, in an attempt to win Stanton.

 Kyle Ormond

-Kyle is Catty's boyfriend during The Prophecy (Book #11) and The Becoming (Book #12).
+In the series, Kyle is Catty's boyfriend during The Prophecy (Book #11) and The Becoming (Book #12).
 He is first described as a gorgeous high school boy who attracts girls despite his reputation as a magnet for trouble.
 It is later revealed that he is a servus, a slave in Nefandus.
 As a servus, Kyle has the ability to read minds.
 He is also under a curse that forces him to kill any non-resident of Nefandus that he tries to kiss by slowly absorbing her power.
-He first stepped into Nefandus to save a friend who had been lured into the realm with promises of learning magic, only to become captured and enslaved himself.
-Kyle escaped with the help of a monk (Stanton in disguise) who showed him the portals and told him the myth of a black diamond that could set him free.
-In pursuit of this jewel and his freedom, he is tricked by Adamantis into bringing Catty into Nefandus, inadvertently putting her in danger.
-Realizing his mistake, he eventually saves Catty and the two begin a relationship after Catty accepts her evil heritage.
-In The Final Eclipse (Book #13), Kyle sacrifices his life so that Catty could infiltrate the Inner Circle and destroy the Atrox.

 Justin and Mason

-They are two Followers who killed Tianna's parents and sister.
+In the series, Justin and Mason are two Followers who killed Tianna's parents and sister.
 They went back in time to kill Tianna, not aware that she was created by the Atrox.
 In book 12, they become Outcasts and want Tianna to go to the Atrox to ask it to let them back in.

 Hector

-Maggie's old lover.
+In the series, Hector is Maggie's old lover.
 He fell in love with Maggie and wanted to marry her, but she could not accept because she promised herself to Selene until the Atrox was destroyed.
 As a result, he challenged the Atrox for Maggie, but it tricked him and he became the moon demon.
 In book 7, the Atrox summons him to destroy the Daughters but he falls in love with Vanessa.
 He tries to marry her and have her rule with him but in the end, Vanessa frees him and he peacefully dies.